3.9 billion. The largest early-stage fundraising this year has emerged.

 As early as in the New Year's letter in 2022, BlueRun clearly stated that the dual - currency strategy must adapt to the profound changes brought about by the reshaping of the global landscape.
 As a result, with the support of national policies, top - notch Chinese entrepreneurs have welcomed a new opportunity to step onto the international stage.

-Having witnessed the ups and downs of the market, Victor Cheng has summarized several insights - investment must be anchored in major trends.
+Having witnessed the ups and downs of the market, Jui Tan has summarized several insights - investment must be anchored in major trends.
 If there is no favorable trend, extreme restraint should be exercised, and one should never invest blindly.
 At the same time, one should stay sober when enjoying technological dividends and make a timely exit at the right moment to avoid missing opportunities due to greed.

 Staying sober and avoiding greed are particularly relevant at this moment